angelr1076/django-cct/README.md

 ## Case Crime Trace (CCT)

-### Requirements

-In this project, you are asked to build a web application of your own.
-The nature of the application is up to you, subject to a few requirements:

-- Your web application must be sufficiently distinct from the other projects in this course (and, in addition, may not be based on the old CS50W Pizza project), and more complex than those.
-  - A project that appears to be a social network is a priori deemed by the staff to be indistinct from Project 4, and should not be submitted; it will be rejected.
-  - A project that appears to be an e-commerce site is strongly suspected to be indistinct from Project 2, and your README.md file should be very clear as to why it’s not.
-Failing that, it should not be submitted; it will be rejected.
-- Your web application must utilize Django (including at least one model) on the back-end and JavaScript on the front-end.
-- Your web application must be mobile-responsive.

 ### The Project

 CCT utilizes Django on the back-end, and HTML, CSS and JavaScript on the front-end.
 The site is mobile responsive and fits all screen sizes from small mobile to wide-screen desktop presentations.